saltastro/pyhrs/docs/pyhrs/index.rst

 ****************
-Template package
+PyHRS
 ****************

-This is the documentation for the affiliated package.
+This is the documentation for the pyhrs package.

 Reference/API
 =============

-.. automodapi:: packagename
+.. automodapi:: pyhrs